What does CCAP do?

 The Unique Boutique

-A specialized clothing and gear ‘shop’ providing professional attire and job-specific gear like steel-toed boots or slip-resistant shoes.
-Limited bicycles available to support transportation needs.
-We also have essential baby care items including diapers, clothing, and baby gear.
-Read More…
+We operate a donations-based boutique aimed at providing professional attire and job-specific gear like steel-toed boots or slip-resistant shoes.
+We also have access to bikes to cover transportation needs and stock essential baby care items including diapers and clothing.

 Guided by our faith in God and love of our community, CCAP is committed to helping our neighbors to meet basic needs with food, clothing, and financial resources.